Apache BRPC is an industrial-grade

 $ cargo install brpc-protoc-plugin --version 0.1.0-alpha4

-Now we are ready to start a brpc-rs
+Now we are ready to start a brpc-rs project.

-Let's create a small crate, echo_service
+Let's create a small crate, echo_service, that includes an echo_client and

-an echo_server
+an echo_server.

 shell